ChristianDenniss/ChristianDenniss/README.md

 ---

 ### I’m looking to expand my knowledge into:
-- **Languages**: Golang, Rust, Kotlin (and any other languages depending on project needs!)
+- **Languages**: C++ & Golang (further), Rust, Kotlin (and any other languages depending on project needs!)
 - **Areas**: AI security for enterprise use, cybersecurity, database and backend optimization, distributed systems, Kubernetes, AWS hosting, and end-to-end software delivery
-- **Focus**: Deepen project collaboration and team building skills while still continuing to ship smart production-ready software with REAL impact
+- **Focus**: Ship fast with gen-AI while still understanding the code and PR's I push, Deepen project collaboration to push software with REAL impact and users.

 ---